rene-araujo/f1-2019/README.md

 ## Built With

-* [.NET Core 2.1](https://www.microsoft.com/net/download) - .NET Core is a cross-platform version of .NET for building websites, services, and console apps.
+* [.NET Core 2.1](https://dotnet.microsoft.com/download) - .NET Core is a cross-platform version of .NET.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](link) file for details
+This project is licensed under the MIT License - see the [LICENSE.md] file for details